nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

 <br>
-**This command deletes all clients from the main client list permanently.
+**This command deletes all clients from the main client list only.
 This cannot be undone.** If you are using this command, be very sure that you know what you are doing!
+This command does not delete clients from the archived list.
+It does not delete clients from the archived list.

 </div>